jg10545/patchwork/docs/gui.md

 ![](gui_label_sample.png)

-Choose how to sample the next set of images- choose which
+Choose how to sample the next set of images- choose which subset of images to sample from (unlabeled, partially labeled, images containing a particular label, etc) and how to prioritize them.
+You'll probably sample differently as you build your dataset:

+* For initial tagging- sort by `random`
+* For active learning by uncertainty sampling- sort by `max entropy`
+* For uncertainty sampling with respect to a particular class- sort by `maxent <class name>`
+* For hard negative mining- sort by `high <class name>`

 ![](gui_label_classes.png)